Scans and their results are shown on the Scan page on the Wordfence menu.

 You can launch a Wordfence scan by signing into your WordPress website and going to the Wordfence 'scan' menu.
 From there simply hit the 'Scan' button and you will start a scan.

 A Wordfence scan examines all files on your WordPress website looking for malicious code, backdoors, shells that hackers have installed, known malicious URLs and known patterns of infections.
 It also examines all your posts, pages and comments looking for malicious code and URLs.
-It does several other checks like checking if your IP address is being used for malicious activity, checking if your web server is vulnerable to things like the HeartBleed vulnerability, checking for any unauthorized DNS changes and more.
+It does several other checks like checking if your IP address is being used for malicious activity, checking for any unauthorized DNS changes and more.

 If Wordfence finds any problems it will display them below the two yellow status boxes on the scan page once the scan completes.
 Each issue will have some detail on what the problem was and what to do about it.
 You'll also notice there is an "Ignored issues" tab which contains any issues you've chosen to ignore from previous scans.